michael-hartmann/caps/README.md

  * [LAPACK](http://www.netlib.org/lapack/) Linear algebra library.
 LAPACK may be used to calculate the determinant of the scattering matrices.
 However, for small separations using HODLR is much faster.
 (Modified BSD)
+ * [buf](https://github.com/skeeto/growable-buf) growable memory buffers for
+   C99. (public domain)

 Publications
 ------------
  * [Advancing numerics for the Casimir effect to experimentally relevant aspect ratios](https://arxiv.org/abs/1803.05791) (on arxiv)
-   Michael Hartmann, Gert-Ludwig Ingold, Paulo A. Maia Neto
+   Michael Hartmann, Gert-Ludwig Ingold, Paulo A. Maia Neto, accepted by Physica Scripta

  * [Plasma vs Drude modelling of the Casimir force: beyond the proximity force approximation](https://doi.org/10.1103/PhysRevLett.119.043901) (on [arxiv](https://arxiv.org/abs/1705.04196))
    Michael Hartmann, Gert-Ludwig Ingold, and Paulo A. Maia Neto,